c4tom/DreamDevBox/docs/examples/setup-reverse-proxy-sphinx-docs.rst

 5.1 Create vhost-gen template directory
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Before we can copy the vhost-gen templates, we must create the ``.devilbox`` template directory inside the project directory.
+Before we can copy the vhost-gen templates, we must create the ``.dreamdevbox`` template directory inside the project directory.

 .. code-block:: bash